Enjoy my personal favorite 2-week Florida road trip itinerary, based on my experiences of growing up in the state.

 This part of Florida is known for the number of smaller cities and towns that serve as vacation destinations, second homes and retirement communities and for good reason.

-Tampa and the surrounding area is also worth 2-3 days of your Florida road trip itinerary.
+But Tampa and the surrounding area on the Gulf Coast are also worth 2-3 days of your Florida road trip itinerary.

 Venture into Ybor City, once the thriving center of Tampa, where the Cuban influence in the neighborhood can still be seen and experienced in hand-rolled cigars, the food and the historic buildings.